rentzsch/JRErr/README.markdown

 * 1 arguments: assumes the method's signature returns a pointer.
 If no errors are on the stack, returns its argument.
 Otherwise returns nil.

 * 2 arguments: offers complete control of the method's return value.
 If no errors are on the stack, returns its first argument.
 Otherwise returns its second argument.

+## ARC Exception Caveats

+If you want to use JRThrowErr() with ARC, you'll want to consider enabling the `-fobjc-arc-exceptions` option.

+(You needn't worry if you're using JRPushErr() and/or MRC.)

+Turns out [ARC leaks by default](http://clang.llvm.org/docs/AutomaticReferenceCounting.html#exceptions) when an exception is thrown.

+Whether you enable `-fobjc-arc-exceptions` depends on the nature of the code using JRThrowErr():

+* If an error is unlikely and you're just writing Good Error-Handling Code, then leaking isn't the end of the world.
+Leave it off.

+* If an error is likely and this code will be called repeatedly, either enable `-fobjc-arc-exceptions` (easy) or rewrite it to use JRPushErr (harder) or rewrite it to use MRC (harder).

+The aforelinked document has this to say:

+> Making code exceptions-safe by default would impose severe runtime and code size penalties on code that typically does not actually care about exceptions safety.

+I wouldn't let that scare you off ARC and exceptions altogether.
+The document goes on to state it's mostly the same machinery used by C++ exceptions, whose runtime cost is only realized when exceptions are thrown.
+This is known as the zero-cost model: there's no time overhead when exceptions don't occur.

 ## Version History